How does the UK state pension work for migrants?

 - What National Insurance do I pay after retirement?

-If you want more information on the UK state pension, you can visit the following sections:
+If you want more information on the UK state pension, you can visit the following pages:

 - Do I have to join a pension scheme?